 Girls in STEM Day is an inspiring day of interactive activities to encourage year 9 girls to continue studying Science, Technology, Engineering and Mathematics at GCSE, A-level and beyond.

-This years Girls in STEM Day will run from approximately 09:45 (registration from 09:15) to 14:30 on campus, and at the end of the day we will offer campus tours to school groups who want them.
+The usual format of the day is that it runs from 09:45 (registration from 09:15) to 14:30 on campus, and at the end of the day we will offer campus tours to school groups who want them.